ihemanthkarthik/BirkenBoii/README.md

 # BirkenBoii
-Birken Boiii is a simple platformer game created using Pygame.
+Birken Boii is a simple platformer game created using Pygame.
 It features a pink character navigating through a level filled with obstacles, traps, and platforms.
 The game includes basic movements such as running, jumping, and a double jump.
 Be cautious of the fire traps!

 ## Installation
 1. Clone the repository: https://github.com/ihemanthkarthik/BirkenBoii.git